 Force the baby.
-It’s true.
+You’ve read this correctly.
 Force the baby.
 We are not used to forcing our children to do things in Sweden today, and that is good.
-But when it comes to fluid, especially during gastroenteritis, we must.
-Let the child sit on your lap, hold their flailing arms and insert the syringe (without tip), deep into the mouth (or outside the teeth) and inject the liquid on the inside of the cheek as far back as you can get it.
+But when it comes to fluid, especially during gastroenteritis, we must!
+Sit your child on your lap, hold their flailing arms and insert the syringe (without tip), deep into the mouth (or outside the teeth) and inject the liquid towards the inside of the cheek as far back as you can get it.
 A little bit may have been spat out, but most of it goes in.
-If you feel like the worst parent in the world forcing your child, I just want to say, you’re not.
+If you feel like the worst parent in the world forcing your child, I just want to say, from a pediatrician, YOU ARE NOT.
 In fact, quite the opposite.
 You’re giving the child what they need even if the child doesn’t understand it.

-When does the child need to go to hospital?
+When do I need to take my child to the hospital?

 - If a child under the age of two has very frequent diarrhea (10-15/day or more) for a few days, you should visit the hospital.
 Even if you manage to give enough ORS to your child, it’s important to check that the salt balance in the blood is OK.
 Often, you can go home and continue with ORS.

 - If they vomit so much that it is impossible to take in ORS.

 - For infants under three months of age with copious vomiting and diarrhea, we would like to assess them in the children’s emergency room.